andreihirleata/SpartaSim/SaprtaSim1.md

 	- number of trainees currently training (breakdown for each type)
 	- number of trainees on the waiting list (breakdown for each type)

+// DO THE THING WITH THE THING TECH CENTRE
 ## Stage 3 requirements:

 - If a trainee has been in training for 3 months, they are moved to a bench state.
 - Clients will begin to be randomly created after 1 year of the simulation.
 - A client will have a requirement when they are created (for example, a need for 27 Java trainees).
-The requirement can be any value greater than or equal to 15.
+The requirement can be any value greater than or equal to 15 and less than 100.
 - A client will take a random number of trainees from the bench each month (1 - full requirement) until their requirement is met.
 - A client will only take one type of trainee (Java, C#, Data, DevOps or Business).
 - If a client does not collect enough trainees from the bench within a year, they will leave unhappy.